© Canva

 Bouneschlupp – one of the most classically classic Luxembourgish dishes.
 This is a soup made with green beans, potatoes, smoked bacon, and onions.

-Regional variations of this dish may include additional ingredients such as carrots, leeks, or celery.
+Regional variations of this dish may include additional ingredients such as carrots, leek, or celery.
 Metworst or other types of heavily spiced sausages may be added as well.

 Luxembourg trout in a delicious Riesling sauce is a lovely main dish.
-The abundance of trout in the rivers of Luxembourg means that this is a popular dish in many eateries.
+The abundance of trout in the rivers of Luxembourg means that this is a popular offer in many eateries across the Grand Duchy.

 The fish is fried first in a bit of butter and batter and then added to that wonderful sauce.
 A perfect summer meal.